shwetams/containers-rest-cosmos-aks-java/infrastructure/AKSconfiguration.md

    ``` Bash
    az identity show -n  <Identity name> -g <AKS resource group name starting with MC_ > | jq -r .principalId
    ```
-7. Now we will deploy Identity created in setp 2 to Kubernetes. first create a new yaml file and paste below content  and run with kubectl apply command
+7. Now we will deploy the Identity created in setp 2 to the Kubernest cluster.
+First create a new yaml file and paste below content, replacing the values in <> with your own values  and run with kubectl apply command
 ```
 apiVersion: "aadpodidentity.k8s.io/v1"
 kind: AzureIdentity